gaosjlucky/SMAPdigger/README.md

 ## Step 2 (Setup perl modules)
 ### If your cannot get access to administrator mode (Not recommanded)
-1, Execute command "./Module_Setup.sh modules" in user mode
+1, Execute command "./Module_Setup.sh [Perl module path (Absolute Full Path)]" in user mode

 2, Add the path of your perl module to environmental variable $PARL5LIB in file ~/.bashrc.
 For most linux system, it is usually something like "export PERL5LIB=$PERL5LIB:<Perl module path>/share/perl5/:<Perl module path>/lib64/perl5/".